qaz434/Aboutme/Aboutme.md

-I am a junior cs student.
+I am a cs student.